aMarCruz/jspreproc/README.md

 ```
 Default block and closing statements.

+### Defines

 ```js
 //#define NAME value  // value defaults to 1
 //#undef NAME
 ```
 Once defined, the symbol is global to all files and their value can be changed at any time.
 Valid names for defines are all uppercase, starts with one character in the range `[$_A-Z]`, followed by one or more of `[_A-Z]`, so minimum length is 2.

-You can't use a defined symbol to define a new symbol.
+You can't use defined symbols as the value in a new definition, only literal primitive constant values (this is in TODO).
+e.g. `#define FOO "1"` is ok, `#define BAR FOO` will generate error.

+Unlike in C, redefining a symbol changes their value, does not generates error.

+jspreproc does not supports function-like macros, nor macro expansion out of if-elif expressions.

+### Includes

 ```js
 //#include filename
 //#include_once filename
 ```
 This statements inserts the content of another file. `filename` can be an absolute file name, or relative to the current file.
-Default extension is `.js`
+Default extension is `.js`.

 You can include the same file multiple times in the current file, but the statement is ignored if the same file was processed or included in a preceding level (avoids recursion).
 Use `include_once` to include only one copy by process.